The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Only a single Jakarta REST application

-In contrast to Jakarta REST (and RESTeasy) running in a standard servlet container, Quarkus only supports the deployment of a single Jakarta REST application.
+In contrast to Jakarta REST (and RESTEasy) running in a standard servlet container, Quarkus only supports the deployment of a single Jakarta REST application.
 If multiple Jakarta REST Application classes are defined, the build will fail with the message Multiple classes have been annotated with @ApplicationPath which is currently not supported.

 If multiple Jakarta REST applications are defined, the property quarkus.resteasy.ignore-application-classes=true can be used to ignore all explicit Application classes.
 This makes all resource-classes available via the application-path as defined by quarkus.resteasy.path (default: /).